 Add

-const Settings = imports.ui.settings;
+Settingsto theimports:1const Settings = imports.ui.settings; -

 Get the Setting values in the

-function of the Desklet,1 2
+_initfunction of the Desklet,1 2

 this.settings = new Settings.DeskletSettings(this, this.metadata["uuid"], desklet_id); this.settings.bindProperty(Settings.BindingDirection.IN, "background-color", "background_color", this.on_setting_changed);

-name of the property to be created in the Desklet, it can be accesed as this.background_color
+The arguments for bindProperty are: BindingDirection.IN changes in the settings go into the Desklet, background-color the element name in the settings-schema.json, and background_color name of the property to be created in the Desklet, it can be accesed as this.background_color.

 Adding refreshing